 - Find the most recent patch that was posted.
 (What is a patch?)You can usually find this by clicking the "latest attachment" link near the top of the issue page.
 Download the patch to your development machine.

 - Scroll to the bottom of the issue and add a comment saying you are making screenshots.

 - Follow the steps in Contributor task: Manually test a patch for a Drupal issue.
 (Follow the steps to reproduce if the issue has them.
 Do it without the patch, take screenshots.
 Then do it with the patch, take screenshots.)

 - When taking screenshots:

-- just include the parts of the page that are relevant.
+- Only include the parts of the page that are relevant.

-- Make the browser window narrow, and/or crop the image to under 600px wide, so that when it is embedded in a comment in an issue, it displays nicely without being resized.
+- Make the browser window narrow, and/or crop the image to under 600px wide, so that when it is embedded in a comment in an issue, it displays clearly without being resized.

 - Annotate the image with arrows, boxes around parts to highlight, or words to help make the point of the image more clear.